thibaut-neoledge/azure-docs.fr-fr/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

                 // on every request.
                 public static QueueClient OrdersQueueClient;

-                // Obtain these values from the Management Portal public const string Namespace = "your service bus namespace";
+                // Obtain these values from the Azure portal. public const string Namespace = "your service bus namespace";

-                // The name of your queue
+                // The name of your queue.
                 public const string QueueName = "OrdersQueue";

                 public static NamespaceManager CreateNamespaceManager()
                 {
                     // Create the namespace manager which gives you access to
-                    // management operations
+                    // management operations.
                     var uri = ServiceBusEnvironment.CreateServiceUri(
                         "sb", Namespace, String.Empty);
                     var tP = TokenProvider.CreateSharedAccessSignatureTokenProvider(